Spaceface16518/rust-tiny-markdown-compiler-tutorial/tutorial.md

-So if we wanted to access the second element in the `args` vector (which is the name of the Markdown file we are supposed to be passing), we would use `&args[1]` and not `args[1]`, since the former will provide a reference to the data and the latter will trigger a *move* of that value--which we do not want.
+So if we wanted to access the second element in the `args` vector (which is the name of the Markdown file we are supposed to be passing), we would use `&args[1]` and not `args[1]`, since the former will provide a reference to the data and the latter will trigger a *move* of that value—which we do not want.

 Let's go ahead and collect up the arguments in our program.
 Go to your `main()` function and delete everything in side.
 Next, let's add our `args` declaration: